 Victor Series 1400 Model 321 Electronic Calculator

 After Victor's problems with its first electronic calculator, the company waited nearly two years before venturing back into the electronic calculator market on its own.
 During the interim, it marketed electronic calculators made by other manufacturers (Nixdorf/Wanderer Werke in W. Germany was one) under the Victor brand name through OEM relationships with the manufacturers.
-This provided Victor a presence in the electronic calculator marketplace while management was trying to decide whether to try again at developing its own electronic calculators, or continue marketing other manufacturer's machines under the Victor brand name.
+This provided Victor a less-resiky presence in the electronic calculator marketplace while management was trying to decide whether to try again at developing its own electronic calculators, or continue marketing other manufacturer's machines under the Victor brand name.
 Given that all mechanical calculator manufacturers were seeing sagging sales due to the emergence of electronic calculators, either Victor had to strengthen its OEM relationships and market a wider range of electronic calculators made by other manufacturers, or it had to get busy and come up with its own electronic calculators that would be competitive and compelling to customers, as well as delivering Victor's reputation for quality and reliability, along with providing a solid profit margin.

 It was finally decided that Victor would engage in a crash program to develop its own electronic calculators, with a conservative design utilizing tried and true off-the-shelf technology that would be simple, reliable, and relatively inexpensive to manufacture, but employing high quality parts and design to assure that the resulting machines would meet the high expectations that management held for them.
 After all, the future of the company literally depended on the success of these machines.